BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 especially how to practice TDD.
 Most of the graduates had never written an automated test before.
 We went through many cycles of demonstrating, pairing, reviewing and coaching, and slowly but surely the ice started to thaw as they started to grasp testing.
-We kept it simple and focussed only on unit testing and handcrafted our own stubs to isolate code.
+We kept it simple and focused only on unit testing and handcrafted our own stubs to isolate code.
 It took a long time before the tests reached a level of quality that added value and agility, but we did it!